cloudywaters/cloudywaters.github.io/src/content/posts/Monitoring-Observability-Intro/mon-obs-intro.md

 ---
-title: 'Monitoring and Observability in Azure: Why We Need Both for Modern Operations'
+title: 'Navigating Monitoring and Observability in Azure: Bridging DevOps and Centralised IT'
 published: 2024-10-22
-description: ''
+description: 'A solid Monitoring and Observability strategy can make or break your Cloud Operations stability.
+Discover the essentials of monitoring and observability in Azure, why both matter, and how to bridge the gap between DevOps and centralised IT.'
 image: './Observability.png'
 tags: [Azure, Operating-Model, Monitoring, Observability]
 category: 'Tech'